 Being mindful of my budget, I leveraged the fonts available on my Linux box rather than buying typefaces from a foundry or using a Google font.
 I liked the curves and rivet styling of Granular BRK for SKEWED, which I feel gives it some personality and implies tooling or craftsmanship.
 Zephyrean BRK provides MAKER with weight and serves as a solid anchor to the type on top.

 I think that the high contrast color scheme aids readability as well as lends itself to easy variations for project-specific or seasonal themes.
+Bob Clagett does this to distinguish between his two YouTube channels, the first one using an orange background and the second using a blue background.
 I haven’t created any examples of these yet, but that’s a project for another time.

 In my next post, I’ll provide highlights of the logo implementation process, such as the decision to generate web fonts for the page header versus using a static image.